-In January, the Northeast Massachusetts Aquaculture Center (NEMAC) at the Cat Cove Marine Lab obtained an Army Corps of Engineers (ACOE) permit to establish and offshore blue mussel (Mytilus edilis) long line aquaculture farm covering 33 acres, 8.5 miles off Cape Ann, Massachusetts.
+In January 2015, the Northeast Massachusetts Aquaculture Center (NEMAC) at the Cat Cove Marine Lab obtained an Army Corps of Engineers (ACOE) permit to establish and offshore blue mussel (Mytilus edilis) long line aquaculture farm covering 33 acres, 8.5 miles off Cape Ann, Massachusetts.
 This permit is the culmination of a NOAA Fisheries grant recieved by Salem State biologists Mark Fregeau and Ted Maney in 2012 to permit and establish offshore shellfish aquaculture in federal waters.
 This is only the third permit issued for offshore aquaculture in the US and the second off Massachusetts which was also the result of the NOAA grant.

 Our project involves determining the feasibility of offshore shellfish aquaculture as a viable alternative to the depressed New England commercial fishing industry.
 Our first objective is the set up a small-scale pilot farm with the deployment of 2 - mussel longlines.
 This pilot farm will allow researchers to correlate environmental data with actual measurements of shellfish growth and survival, key parameters in determining the commercial potential of offshore habitats.
 We will evaluate gear options focusing on user-friendly designs, specifically for stocking, deployment and harvesting of mussel lines.
 The project will also develop stocking protocols to maximize mussel yields through refinements of seed density and line placement within culturing systems..
 Finally, the project will compare results with similar southern initiatives currently underway off Martha’s Vineyard, MA and in Narragansett Bay, RI.
 The resulting data will provide a basis for best practices for offshore shellfish aquaculture.